Qui-Gon held up his hand, stopping his padawan mid-stride.

 "The Mercians believed it was the Architects' duty to follow the will of the Force—the Light Side.
 They opposed imperialism, demanded freedom for the slaves.
 And eventually, they won the Prime Minister to their argument."
 Palmer smiled, amused by it all.
 "The empire fell into chaos.
 Most of the planets stood with the Levolents.
 The war seemed hopeless for the Mercians, until the slaves rose up and evened the odds."

 Julian's eyes raked over the war's depictions.
 His face narrowed and wore down to the sharpest depressions.
 "Bloody butchers," he murmured.
 "The whole lot of them."

-Obi-Wan studied the wall closely, merging it in his mind's eye with Palmer's words to create the illusion of experience.
+Obi-Wan studied the wall closely; his mind's eye and Palmer's words formed an illusion of experience.

 "The Levolents were masters of the Dark Side.
 And there was one man in particular, one whose name wasn't recorded, as if even in life he was a spirit not to summon—one Levolent who knew secrets we can't imagine."

 "What secrets?"
 Obi-Wan demanded.

 Palmer laughed breathily.
 He was so cold, so deliberate and passionless.
 "The secrets.
 He got behind the curtain—saw the workings of existence.
 He took up creation like an author's imagination."

 Obi-Wan looked down, cocking his head.
 "The Force.
 He became—not one with it, but parallel," he said, eyes shining with realization.
 "He influenced the midichlorians to—to what?
 Create life?
 Steal it?"

 "What happened then?
 A coup?
 He took over the Empire?"